fabiomsouto/fb-apps-manager/README.md

 Introduction
 ------------

-The script [fb-apps-manager/add-role.py](https://github.com/ianmonge/fb-apps-manager/blob/master/fb-apps-manager/add-role.py) adds a user in all Facebook Apps as a new role.
+The script [fb-apps-manager/manage-role.py](https://github.com/fabiomsouto/fb-apps-manager/blob/master/fb-apps-manager/manage-role.py) manages a user's role in all Facebook Apps.

 First, the script makes a request with the provided cookie to the page [https://developers.facebook.com/tools/accesstoken/](https://developers.facebook.com/tools/accesstoken/) and gets the configuration of the applications.
-For each application, it adds the new user as a new role in each application.
+For each application, it allows you to add or remove a user to the applications roles.

 Usage
 -----

-Edit file [fb-apps-manager/add-role.py](https://github.com/ianmonge/fb-apps-manager/blob/master/fb-apps-manager/add-role.py) and update the variables:
-* **fb_admin_user_id**: Facebook user id of the administrator that has privileges to add a new role.
-* **fb_user_id_to_add**: Facebook user id of the user that is going to be added to the apps.
-* **cookie_xs**: Cookie "xs" of the administrator when access to the page of Access Tokens.
+Invoke the script providing the requested parameters.
+As an example, imagining you want to add Mark Zuckerberg as a tester to all the apps of an administrator:

+	$ ./manage-role.py 12345 'thisisacookie' add 4 'testers'

+Calling the script with `-h` will provide you all the possible parameters.